Back to LLD Concepts

 public class Vehicle {

-protected String model;
+protected String make, model;

 protected int year;